 With its bountiful lakes, rivers and mountains it’s no surprise that Arkansas is nicknamed the ‘Natural State’ and known throughout the US for its outstanding natural beauty and quaint small towns.
 We traverse this great state of Arkansas and pick our top ten beautiful towns that simply have to be seen.

 Nestled in the southern Ozark Mountains close to the border with Missouri, Mountain Home is a peaceful small town and one of the most popular vacation and retirement destinations in the state of Arkansas.
-Sandwiched between two stunning lakes – Norfork Lake to the east and Bull Shoals Lake to the west – Mountain Home is an ideal starting point for exploring the natural beauty the Arkansas Ozarks has to offer, while its quaint downtown is home to historical buildings like the beautiful Case-Shiras-Dearmore House, built during the 1870s in the Plain Traditional style, and a community of cute eateries and locally owned boutiques.
+Sandwiched between two stunning lakes – Norfork Lake to the east and Bull Shoals Lake to the west – Mountain Home is an ideal starting point for exploring the natural beauty the Arkansas Ozarks has to offer.
+Its quaint downtown is home to historical buildings like the beautiful Case-Shiras-Dearmore House, built during the 1870s in the Plain Traditional style, and a community of cute restaurants and locally owned boutiques.

 Located across from the city of Fort Smith on the banks of the scenic Arkansas River, the beautiful town of Van Buren was incorporated in 1842 and in the pre-Civil War years became an important river port city.
-Today, much of the town’s rich history is still evident, particularly in its historic Main Street district where beautifully restored buildings like the King Opera House – a Victorian era theatre that first opened its doors in the late 19th century – and the Italian-inspired Crawford County Courthouse built in 1842 sit alongside Van Buren’s modern additions and community of hip shops, galleries and restaurants.
+Today, much of the town’s rich history is still evident, particularly in its historic Main Street district where beautifully restored buildings like the King Opera House and the Italian-inspired Crawford County Courthouse built in 1842 sit, alongside Van Buren’s modern additions and community of hip shops, galleries and restaurants.

-A lovely little town situated amongst south central Arkansas’ lush pine forests, Magnolia was incorporated in 1855 and today boasts a quintessential small American town feel with its quaint courthouse square and charming historic downtown decorated with unique murals depicting the town’s history and culture.
-Activities for outdoorsy types abound with the beautiful Logoly State Park located just north of the town and Lake Columbia a short drive westward and community activities come in the form of the annual Magnolia Blossom Festival and the World Championship Steak Cook-Off – a weekend packed with family fun, food and music.
+A lovely little town situated among south central Arkansas’ lush pine forests, Magnolia was incorporated in 1855 and today boasts a quintessential small American town feel with its quaint courthouse square and charming historic downtown.
+Activities for outdoorsy types abound with the beautiful Logoly State Park located just north of the town and Lake Columbia a short drive westward.
+Community activities come in the form of the annual Magnolia Blossom Festival and the World Championship Steak Cook-Off – a weekend packed with family fun, food and music.

-A gorgeous, northern Arkansas town proud of its unique Ozark culture, Mountain View is known as the folk music capital of the world and counts legendary musician Jimmy Driftwood amongst its past residents, with impromptu folk concerts often taking place on the porch of the town’s Mountain View Music store.
-Flanked to the north by beautiful natural attractions including the White River and Blanchard Springs Caverns, Mountain View is perfect for exploring the wilds of the Ozarks while its lovely town center is home to the Ozark Folk Center – a living museum dedicated to preserving traditional Ozark culture – and a community of quirky craft and gift shops.
+A gorgeous, northern Arkansas town proud of its unique Ozark culture, Mountain View is known as the folk music capital of the world and counts legendary musician Jimmy Driftwood among its past residents, with impromptu folk concerts often taking place on the porch of the town’s Mountain View Music store.
+Flanked to the north by beautiful natural attractions including the White River and Blanchard Springs Caverns, Mountain View is perfect for exploring the wilds of the Ozarks.
+Its lovely town center is home to the Ozark Folk Center – a living museum dedicated to preserving traditional Ozark culture – and a community of quirky craft and gift shops.